yacheckalin/react-tips/code-samples/README.md

 #### Props as a child in Context Provider

-The idea behind this is to create context provider and put it inside separated component
+The idea behind this is to create context provider and put it inside separated component.
+This gives us more flexibility when change state values.

 ```javascript
 // test-context-provider.js